OwenPhillips/differentiation/README.md

-# Implementation of statistical analysis to identify sex/gender differences in the brain
+# Implementation of statistical analysis to identify differentiation between two groups.
-  based on the paper "Sex beyond the genitalia: The human brain mosaic" by Joel et al

 ## Instructions
 1. Test out with example dataset by running sex-differences-xml.py.
 Check the resulting pdfs and log likelihood scores in the results folder